Domain home on a PV

 4. Configure network security.

-You must configure the network security allowing access from AKS cluster to the file share.
+You must configure network security allowing access from the AKS cluster to the file share.

 First, you must get the virtual network name and the subnet name of the AKS cluster.